Lok-ii/JavaScriptProjectsCollection/README.md

 ![Invoice](https://github.com/Lok-ii/JavaScriptProjectsCollection/assets/117883959/694c9193-326e-4c8a-9962-452c8387677d) <br>

 Here is the invoice for your purchase.
-You receive the invoice on your registerd email with details of receiver's and sender's bill and mail Id, along with your items details, quantity and calculated tax and discount rates and receiving amount in your countries Currency <br>
+You receive the invoice on your registerd email with details of receiver's and sender's bill and mail Id, along with your items details, quantity and calculated tax and discount rates and receiving amount in your countries Currency.
+You can delete the progress if any error is encountered but be sure to review the final invoice before sending with our review feature <br>

 ### Typing Speed Test : <a href="https://lok-ii.github.io/JavaScriptProjectsCollection/Rupesh-Mandal/index.html"> Click Here </a>